victorkich/Dijkstra-Method/README.md

 # Dijkstra-Method

-Implementation of Dijkstra algorithm to find the minimum path.
+Implementation of Dijkstra algorithm to find the shortest path.